theholy7/theholy7.github.io/_posts/2025-03-25-win-win-negotiations.md

 You can, _and should_, push back on a question of this type.

 You can say: "Help me understand why I should answer that question.
-Help me understand how that will help me get a meaninful, reasonable deal.
+Help me understand how that will help me get a meaningful, reasonable deal.
 I can answer that question, but if you are going to use that against me, I will feel mistreated.
 That will leave me unhappy and I won't last a long time, and my goal is to be here for a long time.
 So can we talk about something else?"